jenilmandavia/Hospitality-Data-Analytics-Project/README.md

 ##  Data Summary

-The dataset includes over 50MB of booking, room, hotel, and calendar data with the following fact and dimension tables:
+The dataset includes booking, room, hotel, and calendar data with the following fact and dimension tables:

 - `fact_bookings`: Individual booking transactions with guest count, status, platform, and revenue.
 - `fact_aggregated_bookings`: Daily capacity and successful booking counts by hotel and room type.